Nodal Lengths in Shrinking Domains for Random Eigenfunctions on $\mathbb{S}^2$: On the proof of the main results

 \begin{prop} The variance of $\mathcal{M}^{\varphi_{\ell}^i}$, as $\ell \rightarrow \infty$, is given by

 \end{prop} \begin{prop} We have that, as $\ell \rightarrow \infty$,

-\end{prop} In view of the orthogonality of the projections, the result in (\ref{corre}) implies that the fourth chaotic component is the leading term of the chaos expansion of $\mathcal{Z}_{\ell,r_\ell}$ and hence it is enough to study its asymptotic behavior.
-In particular, exploiting the Stein-Malliavin approach (see \cite{Peccati Nourdin}), it is enough to focus on the behavior of their fourth order cumulant.
-Here, it is important to note that our argument is quite different from the proof given by \cite{MRW}; in particular, of the full sphere the behavior of the fourth-order cumulant was already established by means of Clebsch-Gordan coefficients: the latter cannot be used here due to the lack of analogous explicit results on subdomains.
-Hence, we derive efficient bounds by a careful exploitation of Hilb's asymptotics for powers of Legendre polynomials.
+\end{prop} In view of the orthogonality of the projections, the result in (\ref{corre}) implies that the fourth chaotic component is the leading term of the chaos expansion of $\mathcal{Z}_{\ell,r_\ell}$ and hence it is sufficient to study its asymptotic behavior.
+In particular, exploiting the Stein-Malliavin approach (see \cite{Peccati Nourdin}), it is enough to focus on the behavior of their fourth order cumulant (\cite{Peccati Nourdin}, Theorem 5.2.7).
+Here, it is important to note that our argument is quite different from the proof given by \cite{MRW}; in particular, in the full sphere the behavior of the fourth-order cumulant was already established by means of Clebsch-Gordan coefficients: the latter cannot be used here due to the lack of analogous explicit results on subdomains.
+Hence, we derive efficient bounds by a careful exploitation of Hilb's asymptotics for powers of Legendre polynomials.\\\\ From now on we will denote with $B_r \subset {S}^2$ the ball of radius $r$, $0<r<\pi$ centered in $N$ and with $\tilde{B}_{r}$ the disc of radius $r$ in ${R}^2$.